-Although food hasn’t always been high in the minds of the Finnish, these days there are more and more people talking about food in Finland, foodie ventures popping up, and the food scene is starting to evolve into something exciting and adventurous.
+There are more and more people talking about food in Finland these days, foodie ventures are popping up everywhere, and the food scene is evolving into something exciting and adventurous.

 1. Smoked Fish